hyperledger-archives/fabric-chaintool-original/README.md

 Various artifacts are emitted to ./build, depending on the platform.
 For [org.hyperledger.chaincode.golang](./documentation/platforms/golang/README.md):

-- ./build/src: shim, protobufs, etc
+- ./build/src: stub, protobufs, etc
 - ./build/deps: direct and transitive dependencies of your chaincode, as retrieved by "go get".
 NOTE: this option is likely to default to disabled in the future, since it is not a good idea for a validating peer to be pulling dependencies down.
 Rather, there should be some fixed number of dependencies that are implicitly included with the platform.
 For now, we pull things in dynamically.
 - ./build/bin: the default location for the binary generated (override with -o)